-When you ask yourself the question posed here, “How do you know when to quit?”
-When you are asking when, all the issues raised above are already in play, and it’s a matter of time.
+When you ask yourself the question posed here, “How do you know when to close your startup?”
+When you are asking when, all the issues raised above are already in play, and it’s a matter of time of your startup shutting down.

 In fact when you use the word quit, you’re really negotiating with yourself, and any time you are doing that, you are wasting your time and others.

-To get a deeper understanding of the issue, we threw the question at the following people, and here are their answers:
+To get a deeper understanding of the issue, we threw the question at the following people.
+Here are their insights into this thorny issue:

 Maybe you have set too ideal of your goals and having missed them, you are just frustrated.